SmashedFrenzy16/SmashedFrenzy16/README.md

 ### Latest News from SmashedFrenzy16 and NetFruit Technologies

-What's New: Donut Emulator is out!
+What's New: InvenMain is in developement and Blender addons developement has started!

-Note: I will be making Blender addons soon!

-Additional Note: I will also start more regular developement of HTML, CSS and JavaScript, plus a new major project is in the making that will come along soon!
+Note: I will also start more regular developement of HTML, CSS and JavaScript, plus a new major project is in the making that will come along soon!
 So stay tuned for that!